VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/06_Project_1.md

 Alternatively, you can install Fastp tool using conda `conda install bioconda::fastp`

 ---
-layout: post
-title: "Explanation of Main Options for fastp"
----

-## Explanation of Main Options
+## Explanation of Main Fastp Options

 | Option            | Description                                     |
 |-------------------|-------------------------------------------------|